vitalets/google-translate-api/README.md

 - Spelling correction
 - Language correction
 - Fast and reliable – it uses the same servers that [translate.google.com](https://translate.google.com) uses
-- Wide compatibility through using Axios for requests
+- Wide compatibility through using Fetch for requests

 ## Why this fork?
-This fork of a fork [vitalets/google-translate-api](https://github.com/vitalets/google-translate-api) contains several improvements with the primary change being it is written using Axios instead of Got, allowing for greater compatibility outside of Node.js.
+This fork of a fork [vitalets/google-translate-api](https://github.com/vitalets/google-translate-api) contains several improvements with the primary change being it is written using Fetch instead of Got, allowing for greater compatibility outside of Node.js.
 It also abandons the outdated `querystring`.

 ## Install

 ```
-npm install google-translate-api-axios
+npm install google-translate-api-Fetch
 ```

 ## Usage